akuity/kargo/docs/docs/50-roadmap.md

 This iteration also included our first release -- v0.1.0-alpha.1, which permits Akuity staff who are not actively contributing to K8sTA to test drive K8sTA without the need to build it from source.

+## Iteration 4

+This iteration aligns with the start of Akuity dev cycle 2.

+Iteration 4 will focus on decomposing K8sTA's two main responsibilities into separate components that can (potentially) be used independently of one another.
+By doing this, we hope to begin dogfooding and gaining value from the more stable and straightforward elements of K8sTA _sooner_ while work on the more novel and experimental elements continues at its own pace.

+The responsibilities in question are:

+1. GitOps "bookkeeping": These are the tedious operations required for implementing GitOps with Argo CD and the "rendered YAML branches" pattern.

+   This includes:

+     * Integrating with configuration management tools to render plain YAML.
+     * Committing or PR'ing changes to `Application`-specific branches.

+   Overall, these functions are well understood and comparatively easy to implement.

+2. Progressive delivery: This includes detecting changes and progressing them through the `Station`s enumerated by a `Track`.

+   Overall, this is more novel and experimental.

+Iteration 4 will attempt to incorporate all logic related to no. 1 above into a standalone service.
+We hope that by the end of the iteration, we will be able to leverage that service to eliminate a substantial amount of bespoke "glue code" from some of Akuity's own internal processes.